 Skip to main content

-Kenojuak Ashevak Memorial Award recipient multimedia artist Tarralik Duffy will be in-residency at WAG-Qaumajuq in Fall 2023!
+Kenojuak Ashevak Memorial Award recipient multimedia artist Tarralik Duffy has a solo exhibition on view now at WAG-Qaumajuq, following her artist residency here in July and August.

 Duffy is well-known for her work with jewellery, textiles, and pop art concepts.
 She is a very dexterous and agile in artist, inspired by the things she collects: baleen, beluga vertebrae, antler, and other natural materials.
 Over the last year or so, Duffy has delved further into her work with pop art, taking recognizable objects and transforming them through her own unique lens.
 We can expect a lot of bright colours and fun interpretations in the upcoming exhibition, Gasoline Rainbows.